 Everything you need to know...

-- Gain in-depth knowledge and detailed understanding of the principles and practice of human nutrition.
+- Gain in-depth, Masters-level knowledge and detailed understanding of the principles and practice of human nutrition.

-- Develop an appropriate level of competence in public health management including financial, organisational and applied management relevant to employment in the nutrition and the public health sector.
+- Develop sector-specific competence including financial, organisational and applied public health management skills for employment in the nutrition and the public health sector.

-- Enhance your ability to critically analyse current and developing theory.
+- Enhance your ability to critically analyse current and developing theories.

-Nutritionists within the public health sector play an important role in promoting good health and preventing diet-related disease in the population.
+Nutritionists within the public health sector play an important role in promoting good health and preventing diet-related disease and ill-health in the population.
+On this course you will study modules that provide you with a solid foundation in nutritional science, human physiology, biochemistry, behaviour change, research skills and public and population nutrition.
 This course equips recent graduates and health professionals with the knowledge and skills to specialise in public health nutrition.

 How you learn